What do you charge for digital distribution?

 What kind of payment options are there?

-All other international transfers require a minimum invoice value of €150, this due to high international banking charges.
+All other international transfers require a minimum invoice value of €150, due to high international banking charges.
 For efficient banking we require your IBAN/SWIFT numbers.

 Estimated reporting dates: